-The Karabakh Contact Group (KCG) is a flexible and confidential format in which controversial issues can be discussed, assumptions tested and ideas generated.
+The Karabakh Contact Group, as this series of discussions is known, is a flexible and confidential format in which controversial issues can be discussed, assumptions tested and ideas generated.
 Through joint analysis and structured dialogue, it creates a space where potentially ‘overlapping voices’ from Armenian and Azerbaijani societies can come up with new approaches.
-It provides a channel through which non-governmental analysis and recommendations can reach policymakers, both local and international.
+It then provides a channel through which non-governmental analysis and recommendations can reach policymakers, both local and international.

-Experts from the region are joined by international participants, invited for their expertise on a given topic and comparative experience from other conflict contexts.
-Meetings, held under the Chatham House Rule, typically last 2-3 days and take place in a location that is accessible and acceptable to all participants.
-Most meetings have taken place in the Georgian capital, Tbilisi.
-The December 2014 meeting took place in Washington DC.
+Experts from the region are joined by international participants, invited for their expertise on a specific topic and experience of working on other conflicts.
+The meetings typically last 2-3 days and take place in a location that is accessible and acceptable to all participants – many discussions are held in the Georgian capital, Tbilisi.

-A series of five KCG meetings have examined the issues arising from the framework drafted by international mediators to resolve the NK conflict, the ‘Basic Principles’.
-See a commentary on the ‘Basic Principles’ by Laurence Broers and Siegfried Wöber.
+A series of five Karabakh Contact Group meetings have examined the issues arising from the framework drafted by international mediators to resolve the Nagorny Karabakh conflict, the ‘Basic Principles’.
 The specific topics were:

 - forced displacement